pyroscope/rtorrent-ps/docs/develop.rst

 .. code-block:: bash

-    ./build.sh clean_all deps git
+    INSTALL_DIR=$HOME/.local/rtorrent-git ./build.sh clean_all deps git

 Just like with the vanilla and extended version, you'll get a ‘branded’ binary called ``rtorrent-git``, and a symlink at ``~/bin/rtorrent`` will point to it.

-Note however that the new ``libtorrent.so`` is unlikely to work with the vanilla and extended code, so they'll be rendered unusable until you rebuild them.
-Doing that will in turn render the git version broken.
-This could be easily avoided if the (ABI) versions were bumped in git directly after a release, but alas…

-So if you want to run git HEAD concurrently to release versions, use a dedicated user account to build, install, and run it.
+The ``INSTALL_DIR`` is set explicitly, so that a release version and git HEAD can be installed and used concurrently, without any conflicts.

 .. _build-docker_deb: